-Despite suffering from daily chronic pain following her own traumatic brain injury, Samantha is an invaluable volunteer for the past nine years.
+Despite suffering from daily chronic pain following her own traumatic brain injury, Samantha has been an invaluable volunteer for almost a decade.

 In 2002, Samantha sustained a TBI in a road traffic collision.
 She was just 22 years old and had her entire life ahead of her.
 She was training to become a paediatric nurse - her dream job - and was on her way to the teaching hospital when the accident happened.